rgeraldes24/qrysm/DEPENDENCIES.md

 One key advantage of Bazel over vanilla `go build` is that Bazel automatically (re)builds generated pb.go files at build time when file changes are present in any protobuf definition file or after any updates to the protobuf compiler or other relevant dependencies.
 Vanilla go users should run the following scripts often to ensure their generated files are up to date.
-Furthermore, Prysm generates SSZ marshal related code based on defined data structures.
+Furthermore, Qrysm generates SSZ marshal related code based on defined data structures.
 These generated files must also be updated and checked in as frequently.